ktorio/ktor-documentation/topics/server-dependency-injection.md

 ### Covariant generics

-The DI system supports type covariance, allowing you to inject supertypes of registered generics:
+Ktor's DI system supports type covariance, which allows injecting a value as one of its supertypes when the type parameter is covariant.
+This is especially useful for collections and interfaces that work with subtypes.

 ```kotlin
 dependencies {